Skip to main content

 Park History

-The Santuario Nacional Cordillera de Colán was established in 2009 by the Peruvian government, recognizing the mountain range's exceptional biological value and the urgent need to protect its cloud forests from agricultural encroachment.
-The designation followed years of scientific research that revealed the extraordinary levels of endemism in the area, with ornithological studies in particular highlighting the presence of globally threatened bird species found in few other locations.
-The sanctuary encompasses 39,215 hectares spanning areas between Refugio La Lechuza and Bosque Quemado in the district of Cajaruro, province of Utcubamba, managed by SERNANP with support from conservation organizations including Rainforest Partnership and APECO.
+The Santuario Nacional Cordillera de Colán was established on December 9, 2009, by the Peruvian government through Supreme Decree No. 021-2009-MINAM, recognizing the mountain range's exceptional biological value and the urgent need to protect its cloud forests from agricultural encroachment.
+[1] The designation followed years of scientific research that revealed the extraordinary levels of endemism in the area, with ornithological studies in particular highlighting the presence of globally threatened bird species found in few other locations.
+The sanctuary encompasses 39,215.80 hectares spanning areas between the districts of Aramango, Copalín, and Cajaruro, in the provinces of Bagua and Utcubamba, managed by SERNANP with support from conservation organizations including Rainforest Partnership and APECO.
 Adjacent private conservation areas have been established to create a broader protected landscape mosaic, extending protection beyond the sanctuary's boundaries.

 Major Trails And Attractions